deloarts/pytia-property-manager/docs/SAMPLE_FILES.md

 processes.first | `int` | The index of the first process.
 Can be 0 or 1.
-processes.min | `int` | The minimum amount of processes to display in the UI. processes.max | `int` | The maximum amount of processes to display in the UI. auto_definition | `bool` | Wether to automatically generate the definition for made parts or not.
-The definition is compressed from the three properties `machine partnumber revision` using the hexadecimal representation of the adler-32 algorithm output. auto_group.made | `str` or `null` | The value of the group that will be automatically assigned if the source is changed to `made`.
+processes.min | `int` | The minimum amount of processes to display in the UI. processes.max | `int` | The maximum amount of processes to display in the UI. auto_definition.enable | `bool` | Wether to automatically generate the definition for made parts or not.
+The definition is compressed from the three properties `machine partnumber revision` using the hexadecimal representation of the adler-32 algorithm output. auto_definition.prefix | `str` | A text that will be prefixed to the calculated definition. auto_group.made | `str` or `null` | The value of the group that will be automatically assigned if the source is changed to `made`.
 If this value is set to `null` the group won't be changed.
 If you want the group to be empty on change of source, the value must be an empty string `""`. auto_group.bought | `str` or `null` | The value of the group that will be automatically assigned if the source is changed to `bought`.
 If this value is set to `null` the group won't be changed.
 If you want the group to be empty on change of source, the value must be an empty string `""`. tolerances | `List[str]` | A list of available tolerances.